(or Gaysop if you will) that was pretty common in The Nineties

 - And later in "Cripple Fight" Big Gay Al is kicked out of Boy Scouts for being gay and fears he'll molest the kids.
 Then the scout leaders unintentionally hire an actual pedophile who later is arrested.
 After the boys get the Supreme Court to force the Boy Scouts to let him back in, Al says he doesn't want to go back.
 He hopes that one day the Boy Scouts will choose to change their policy on their own, but doesn't want to impose his will on others in the meantime.
 Then Gloria Allred, the woman helping him, calls him a homophobe.

 - In "Death Camp of Tolerance", Mr. Garrison learns that if he gets fired for being gay, he can sue the school for a load of money.
 He gets a new teaching assistant (and boyfriend) Mr. Slave, and they perform raunchy sexual acts when teaching and the kids are justly horrified.
 The adults tell the kids that they're being homophobic and are sent to a deathcamp-esque tolerance camp.
-Mr. Garrison recieves award after award and finally snaps and tells them that being overly-tolerant is just as bad as being intolerant.
+Mr. Garrison receives award after award and finally snaps and tells them that being overly-tolerant is just as bad as being intolerant.

-- In Rocko's Modern Life, at the end of the episode "Closet Clown", the title character suffers this when admits he likes rainbows, suddenly his friends turn against him and chase him down with rakes.
+- In Rocko's Modern Life, at the end of the episode "Closet Clown", the title character suffers this when admits he likes rainbows.
+Suddenly his friends turn against him and chase him down with rakes.